 The roots of the idiom to coin a phrase may be older than you think.
-An idiom is a word, group of words or phrase that has a figurative meaning that is not easily deduced from its literal definition.
 We will examine the meaning of the expression to coin a phrase, where it came from and some examples of its use in sentences.

 To coin a phrase means to invent a new saying or idiomatic expression that is new or unique.
 However, the term to coin a phrase is most often used today in a sarcastic or ironic fashion, in order to acknowledge when someone has used a hackneyed phrase or a cliché.
 The first use of the word coin as a verb occurred during the 1300s, referring to the process of stamping metal coins with a die.
 The verb coin then evolved into describing other things that were newly made, and by the 1500s the term to coin a word came into being.
 Shakespeare wrote in his play Coriolanus, produced in 1607: “So shall my Lungs Coine words till their decay.”
 The expression to coin a phrase didn’t appear until the mid-1800s, and seems to have been an invention of American English.